craws/OpenAtlas-Website/README.md

 OpenAtlas website is the home page of the [OpenAtlas](http://openatlas.eu) project which is an open source, web based database system for complex archaeological, historical and geospatial data.

 This is just the code for the project website which is rather basic.
-If you are interested in the OpenAtlas application take a look at it on [GitHub](https://github.com/craws/OpenAtlas).
+If you are interested in the OpenAtlas application take a look at the repository on [GitHub](https://github.com/craws/OpenAtlas).

-At the moment the (new) OpenAtlas project website is in the concept phase.

 # Licensing